Docugami’s new model for understanding documents cuts its teeth on NASA archives – TechCrunch

 Paoli’s goal couldn’t be reached by adapting existing tools (beyond mature primitives like optical character recognition), so he assembled his own private AI lab, where a multidisciplinary team has been tinkering away for about two years.

 “We did core science, self-funded, in stealth mode, and we sent a bunch of patents to the patent office,” he said.
-“Then we went to see the VCs, and Signalfire basically volunteered to lead the seed round at $10 million.”
+“Then we went to see the VCs, and SignalFire basically volunteered to lead the seed round at $10 million.”

 Coverage of the round didn’t really get into the actual experience of using Docugami, but Paoli walked me through the platform with some live documents.
 I wasn’t given access myself and the company wouldn’t provide screenshots or video, saying it is still working on the integrations and UI, so you’ll have to use your imagination … but if you picture pretty much any enterprise SaaS service, you’re 90% of the way there.